sandraycb/LVIS-Product-Data-Viewer/README.md

 # LVIS-Product-Data-Viewer

 The LVIS Product Data Viewer was created to allow LVIS users to interactively preview the LVIS L1B data without much coding experience or preprocessing necessary.

+## Usage
 The viewer works by running a python server and .html script run in a browser.
 All a user has to do is download their desired .h5 files from ***LINK*** into a folder, run the python server script, and open the .html file to begin exploring the data!

+## Requirements

+## Acknowledgements
+The scripts for this repository were generated with the assistance of Claude Sonnet 4.0